By Last Updated: June 11th, 2026

 screenshot of a portion of a disposition permit for a sea scattering

-Also notice that the information on the permit includes a “1/4.”
+Also, notice that the information on the permit includes a “1/4.”
 That means that a quarter of the remains will be scattered at sea.
-In California, each portion of cremated remains that is separated for scattering or storage must have its own permit for “disposition.”
-Another permit would have been provided for the remaining “3/4” of the ashes.
+In California, each portion of cremated remains separated for scattering or storage must have its own permit for “disposition.”
+Another permit would have been provided for the remaining “3/4” ashes.

-When it comes to scattering ashes in California, it is important to remember that the permit must include certain details about the scattering service.
-If a family decides to scatter a loved one’s ashes months after they die, they’ll need to request an updated permit from the funeral director who previously assisted them.
-Besides the $12 fee, some funeral homes charge for this service and others don’t.
+If a family decides to scatter a loved one’s ashes months after their death, they’ll need to request an updated permit from the funeral director who previously assisted them.
+Some funeral homes charge for this service, and others don’t.

 Consider Preplanning for Yourself

-The NFDA’s 2024 Consumer Preferences Survey⁴ found that 44.5% of people who choose cremation would prefer to have their ashes scattered in a sentimental place, a figure that has been increasing.
+The NFDA’s 2024 Consumer Preferences Surveyfound that 44.5% of people who choose cremation would prefer to have their ashes scattered in a sentimental place.
+This number is expected to increase over time.

-If so, consider prearranging and/or prepaying for your cremation and funeral arrangements.
+If you are one of these people, consider prearranging and/or prepaying for your cremation and funeral arrangements.
 Whether you pay for the prearranged ash scattering services or not, your wishes will be in writing, providing clear guidance for family members in the future.
-Preplanning ensures that your wishes are honored and eases the emotional burden and stress of family members who may have to assume or guess what your final wishes are.
+Preplanning ensures that your wishes are honored and eases the emotional burden and stress of family members who may have to assume or guess your final wishes.

 In fact, making decisions about funeral arrangements can be overwhelming for grieving families.
-By planning ahead, you relieve your loved ones from having to make tough choices during an already challenging time.
+Planning relieves your loved ones from making tough choices during a challenging time.

-Prepaying for cremation and scattering services will likely ease the potential financial stress of paying for the funeral services, but prepayment is not required to put your detailed wishes in writing.
+Prepaying for cremation and scattering services will likely ease the potential financial stress of paying for the funeral services.
+Still, prepayment is not required to put your detailed wishes in writing.

 Conclusion

-Scattering ashes is a deeply personal and often healing way to say goodbye—and California offers more possibilities than nearly anywhere else.
-From serene coastal waters to national parks and private gardens, families can honor their loved ones in ways that feel meaningful and lawful.
+Scattering ashes is a deeply personal and often healing way to say goodbye, and California offers more possibilities than nearly anywhere else.
+From serene coastal waters to national parks and private gardens, families can honor their loved ones in meaningful and lawful ways.

-Understanding the legal requirements and planning ahead can help ensure a smooth, stress-free experience.
-Whether you choose to scatter right away or hold onto ashes for a time, there’s no “right” timeline—only what feels right to you and your family.
+Understanding the legal requirements and planning can help ensure a smooth, stress-free experience.
+Whether you scatter right away or hold onto ashes for a time, there’s no “right” timeline—only what feels right to you and your family.

 Opal Cremation is proud to support families across California with affordable cremation and expert guidance.
 We’re here to make every step—from the initial call to the final tribute—simple, respectful, and full of care.